openhab/openhabian/docs/openhabian-amanda.md

 ### USB storage mount example

-Note that this is showing two alternative versions, for FAT16/VFAT filesystems (i.e. the original MS-DOS and the improved Windows filesystems that you usually use for USB sticks) and another version to use the ext4 native Linux filesystem.
+Note that this is showing two alternative versions, for VFAT/FAT-16 filesystems (i.e. the original MS-DOS and the improved Windows filesystems that you usually use for small USB sticks only) and another version to use the ext4 native Linux filesystem.
 You can use ext4 on a stick or USB-attached hard drive.
 Either way, you just need one or the other.